-Prague, the city of 100 spires, full of stunning architecture, an inspiration to Mozart and home to a bewitching trance put on all travelers who explore it.
+Prague, the city of 100 spires, full of stunning architecture, inspiration to Mozart, and home to a bewitching trance put on all travelers who explore it.
 It’s true, have you ever heard someone say they didn’t love Prague?
 Prague is one of Europe’s most beautiful cities.
-It has a wealth of history, picturesque views and endless options for things to do and see.
-With the winding Vltava River running through it, Prague is home to castles, fortresses and immense grandeur.
+It has a wealth of history, picturesque views, and endless options for things to do and see.
+With the winding Vltava River running through it, Prague is home to castles, fortresses, and immense grandeur.

-Prague’s architecture is a fusion of classic styles like Romanesque (Tyn Church), Baroque (St. Nicholas Church) and Gothic (St. Vitus Cathedral).
-Gothic, my favourite, is prevalent across the city with its towers that reach for the sky and the iconic city spires.
+Prague’s architecture is a fusion of classic styles like Romanesque (Tyn Church), Baroque (St. Nicholas Church), and Gothic (St. Vitus Cathedral).
+Gothic, my favorite, is prevalent across the city with its towers that reach for the sky and the iconic city spires.
 If you love beautiful buildings, awesome architecture, and incredible interiors, then Prague is the city for you!

 Getting To & Around Prague

-You may also be coming in by train, bus or coach.
+You may also be coming in by train, bus, or coach.
 Prague has three main train stations that all offer access to the metro.
-The main coach terminal, Praha Florenc Bus Station services all buses and coaches, and is a 20 to 30 minute walk into the city centre.
+The main coach terminal, Praha Florenc Bus Station services all buses and coaches and is a 20 to 30-minute walk into the city center.

-Prague is a very walkable city, with many main sights in the Old Town and surrounding area.
-But there is also an easy, cheap and great public transport system that includes buses, trams and a metro.
+Prague is a very walkable city, with many main sights in the Old Town and the surrounding area.
+But there is also an easy and cheap public transport system that includes buses, trams, and a metro.
 The metro has three lines and covers a great deal.
 If you’re looking for a scenic ride, consider taking Tram 22 that takes you throughout the city and past some lovely sights.

 Tips for Prague